IFB Funding Programmes / Production /

 About the Funding

-This funding is for live-action or animated feature films (live-action or animated TV projects are not eligible) originating outside Ireland in which an Irish producer is involved as a creative collaborator, not merely a service producer and provider of a minority of the finance needed.
+This funding is for live-action or animated feature films (live-action or animated TV projects are not eligible) originating outside Ireland in which an Irish producer (ROI) is involved as a creative collaborator, not merely a service producer and provider of a minority of the finance needed.
 The film must be structured as an official co-production with third party funding from the leading territory in place and must employ key Irish talent.

 Priority will be given to projects that utilise Ireland as a film location, depict Ireland for Ireland, and where a number of key Irish HOD's and/or Irish cast are employed.
 Reciprocity from funding agencies in other jurisdictions will be sought in appropriate circumstances.